5-MeO-DMT: Australia

 As a structural analog of N,N-dimethyltryptamine (DMT), 5-MeO-DMT is a Schedule 9 prohibited substance under the Poisons Standard.

 Canada

-5-MeO-DMT is legal for personal use and possession in Canada, though sale, distribution, and other activities involving the substance are illegal under Canadian federal law.
+5-MeO-DMT is not an explicitly nor implicitly controlled substance in Canada as of 2025.

 China

 As of October 2015, 5-MeO-DMT is a controlled substance in China.

 Germany

 As of 2001 5-MeO-DMT is listed as a controlled substance.
 Attachement I BtMG.
 BGBl.
 I 2001, 1180 - 1186;

 Sweden

 The Swedish government classified 5-MeO-DMT, listed as 5-metoxi-N,N-dimetyltryptamin (5-MeO-DMT) in their regulation SFS 2004:696, as "health hazard" under the Lagen om förbud mot vissa hälsofarliga varor (Act on the Prohibition of Certain Goods Dangerous to Health) in October 2004, making it illegal to sell or possess.

 Turkey

 5-MeO-DMT has been controlled in Turkey since December 2013.

 United States

 5-MeO-DMT was made a Schedule I controlled substance in January 2011.